 He is a writer and marketer with a great story - you can listen to his podcast here.
 Adam has his own business, New Gravity Media which is a freelance digital marketing house.
 Check out his cool photos on Instagram.
-He is also completing his Bachelor of Commerce (Marketing and Economics).
+He is also completing a Bachelor of Commerce (Dean Scholar) - Marketing and Economics.

 Twila Federica Muzzi

 Twila is a photographer and graphic designer from Milan.
 She is the photographer behind the images on our homepage and many of the banner images that head up our posts.
 Make sure you check out TFM Photography via Instagram or Facebook to keep up to date with her elite photography.

 H Dennis is a journalism and communication student with a fine eye for sports photography.
 The Brisbane born photographer has worked with multiple brands and events within the photography space displaying his versatile shooting capacity.
 Make sure you check out his instagram where he displays his fine work.